NCAR/ReshaperBenchmark/README.md

 1. The script appends the benchmark root `bin/` and `lib/` diretories to the environment `PATH` and `LD_LIBRARY_PATH` variables.
 This is needed due to the fact that this package installs everything in the package root directory.

-2. The script
+2. The script also sets the command that is used to launch an MPI job.
+For many machines this is just `mpirun`, but the actual command string should also contain any additional options needed to run with the setting you need, such as setting the job size, etc.  By default, this environment variable (called `MPIRUN`) is set to `mpirun -n 16`.

+We recommand that you make a copy of the template initialization script:

+    cp init.sh.template init.sh

+edit this file according to your needs, and then initialize your environment with:

+    . init.sh

+or similar, depending on what you named the script.

-Assuming you have necessary dependencies installed (`make`, a C compiler, MPI, and Python 2.7), you should be able to build and install the benchmarking package software with:
+To build and install the package software and its dependencies, just type:

     make build

-or just simply:
+or

     make

-To run these benchmarks, you will need Python 2.7, an implementation of MPI, and a C compiler.
-Before building the benchmark and dependencies, you may need to make changes to the environment settings found in the `init.sh.template` file.
-We suggest that you make a copy of this template file (e.g., init.sh), make changes to fit your environment, and initialize the environment by typing:

-    . init.sh

-or whatever you named the copy.

-Then, to build the toolsuite, just type:

-    make build

-All other dependencies are included with this benchmark package as tarballs in the src directory.
-These dependencies will be build with default settings.
-If any of these packages fail to build, their build directories will be located in the `build` directory, and you will be able to diagnose any build problems as you encounter them.
+and the dependencies will be built in the `build/` directory and installed in the package root directory.
+(Python packages will be installed in a `virtualenv` environment called `venv`.)

+If you encounter any problems building and installing the software, you can look in the appropriate subdirectory of the `build/` directory to diagnose the problem.
+The build makefile is `src/Makefile` and can be viewed to see how each dependency is built.

+### Running the Benchmark

-Once the dependencies are built, you can run all of the tests by typing:
+Once the package and its dependencies have been built, you can run all of the tests with:

     make alltests

-Or you may run each tests one by one.
+This will run all of the tests found in subdirectories of the `tests/` directory.
+To get a list of all of the tests that can be run, just type:

+    make help

+Each test can be run individually with the command:

+    make testname

+where `testname` is the name of the individual test you want to run.

+When a test is run, the procedure for the run is as follows:

+1. The data for the test is generated.
+This can almost as long as the test in some cases.
+On NCAR's Geyser DAV cluster, with 40 MPI processes, the largest test takes roughly 20 minutes to generate the test data.
+Data generation is done in parallel, and the parallel data generation script is run with command set by the `MPIRUN` environment variable.

+2. The PyReshaper tool is run with the generated input.
+This step is also run with the command set by the `MPIRUN` environment variable.
+The largest run takes roughly 30 minutes to run with 40 MPI processors on NCAR's Geyser DAV cluster.

+3. The data generation and PyReshaper log files are copied to the `logs/` directory.

+If a test fails, and you need to modify environment variables to to get it to rerun, you may want to run `make cleantests` before rerunning the next test.
+This will erase the contents of the test directories (including all data).
+Or, you may just want to delete all log files still remaining in the `tests/` subdirectories.

+### Results

+The results requested for this benchmark will be the contents of the `logs/` directory.
+You may tarball this directory up and send it to us as requested.

 Copyright 2017, University Corporation for Atmospheric Research